jonnyspicer/jonnyspicer.com/content/blog/2022/08/2022-08-24-what-i-learned-from-applying-to-100-programming-jobs.md

 - Career
 - Programming
 ---
+## TL;DR

+- Many people do not treat the job market like a market.
+You are trying to sell your labour, and in order to get the best possible price, you have to offer your goods to as many potential buyers as possible.
+Here, the "price" for your labour is not only salary, but also opportunities for career progression, intellectual stimulation, work/life harmony and company culture.
+- There is an efficient way to prepare for interviews.
+Invest the time upfront to work out a strategy that seems optimal for you, and don't over-prepare.
+- Applying for jobs is an emotional rollercoaster, and you need to be prepared for it.
+Ideally have someone to support you.
+- You should probably ask for more money than you think you should.
+If your price is too high, the market can happily adjust it down for you, but if your price is too low, the market will snap your hand off.
+- Have an overarching plan for your career; think about where you are headed and whether you're moving in the right direction.
+Don't leave it to the point where your current position is untenable to look for a new job.
+- It's a great time to be a software engineer, and the hiring market continues to be resilient against "adverse macroeconomic conditions".
+If you're good, you'll be able to get multiple offers, ultimately landing you a better deal.
 ## The Strategy

 Getting a new job is difficult, time-consuming and emotionally draining.
 For my recent search, I employed a different strategy than I had previously, and learned a lot along the way.